BEROCHLU/kf2-autokick-level-and-perk/README.md

 # Feature

-* You are able to auto kick without mutator as Ranked Server.
+* You are able to auto kick level or perk without mutator as Ranked Server.
 * I'm not original creator, I fixed a issue and improved, add perk-kick features.

 # How to install